Best Souvenir to take home from Kathmandu, Nepal

 5. Tea and spices

-Darjeeling tea is one of the most famous tea brand in the world.
-The eastern Nepal bordering Darjeeling and Sikkim produces high volume of best quality teas.
-The teas grown in Ilam and surrounding of eastern Nepal are often sold under Darjeeling tea brand.
+Darjeeling tea is one of the most famous tea brands in the world.
+The eastern Nepal bordering Darjeeling and Sikkim produces a high volume of best quality teas.
+The teas grown in Ilam and the surrounding of eastern Nepal are often sold under the Darjeeling tea brand.
 Those tea products are available in different shops of Kathmandu.
-Including the pure tea, other brand of teas mixed with spices or made of pure spices are more popular among the tourists visiting Nepal.
+Including pure tea, other brands of teas mixed with spices or made of pure spices are more popular among the tourists visiting Nepal.